NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Peacock.md

 * * *

 **Effect** You freeze your appearance as it exists in this very moment by tapping The Peacock to your lips.
-You cast [[Spells/Mountain Resilience|Mountain Resilience]] on yourself, but with a duration of 30 minutes instead of 20 minutes.
+You cast [[Mountain Resilience|Mountain Resilience]] on yourself, but with a duration of 30 minutes instead of 20 minutes.
 The rank of the spell is one-half your level rounded down (minimum 6th level).

 *Source: Pathfinder #192: Worst of All Possible Worlds* *OGL*